jsbisht/aws-developer-associate/vpc.md

 - Highly available device available in every VPC.
 - Router has a network address `network + 1` in every subnet in the VPC.
 - Routes traffic between subnets.
-- Route table associated with the subnet defines what the Router will do with traffic when data leaves that subnet.
+- `Route table` associated with the subnet defines what the Router will do with traffic when data leaves that subnet.
-- A VPC is created with a main route table.
-If you don't associate a custom route table with a subnet, it uses the **`main route table`** of the VPC.
+- All the subnets when created are associated with a `main route table`.
+If we don't associate a `custom route table` with a subnet, it uses the `main route table` of the VPC.
-- If you do associate a **`custom route table`** you create with a subnet, then the main route table is disassociated. `A subnet can only have one route table associated at a time`, but one route table can be associated by many subnets.
+- If we do associate a `custom route table` we create with a subnet, then the main route table is disassociated.
+- `A subnet can only have one route table associated at a time`.
+- But one route table can be associated by many subnets.

 ### Route Tables